yuanyige/yuanyige.github.io/_pages/about.md

 - **Large Language Model Alignment**: To align large language models with human values and safety requirements.

-- **Agent System Reasoning and Planning**: To enhance agent's logical reasoning and strategic planning in complex environments.
+- **Agent System Reasoning and Planning**: To enhance agent's logical reasoning and strategic planning for complex tasks.

 # 🔥 News